pola-rs/polars-book/docs/user-guide/io/database.md

 ## Read from a database

 We can read from a database with Polars using the `pl.read_database` function.
-To use this function you need an SQL query string and a connection string called a `uri`.
+To use this function you need an SQL query string and a connection string called a `connection_uri`.

 For example, the following snippet shows the general patterns for reading all columns from the `foo` table in a Postgres database: